silviapoletti/Fraud-Detection-Machine-Learning-Strategies/README.md

 <img align="right" width="20%" src="https://prop.idcheck.tech/assets/img/fraud-detection.png">

 This repository aims to summarize the most convinient Machine Learning and Deep Learning approaches to carry out fraud detection.
-The code is based on and highlights the main takeaways of the [Fraud Detection Handbook](https://fraud-detection-handbook.github.io/fraud-detection-handbook/Foreword.html) by Le Borgne et al.
+The code is heavily based on and highlights the main takeaways of the [Fraud Detection Handbook](https://fraud-detection-handbook.github.io/fraud-detection-handbook/Foreword.html) by Le Borgne et al.

 Machine Learning for credit card fraud detection has become an active research field, mainly aiming to address the following challenges:
 * the amount of transaction data to be analyzed is usually huge;